Keep it Movin'

 Tribes were generally smaller in size in relation to chiefdoms or kingdoms, though larger than bands.
 A tribe usually employed agricultural labor, as well as a small army.
 Because this form of organization was larger and more sedentary than bands, a shift to a less egalitarian power structure emerged as ranked societies.
 Chiefdoms, as well as kingdoms, were much larger than tribes.
 They were full-blown stratified societies with aristocratic ideologies, employing complex subsistence and defense systems.
 In these cases, laborers began to assume more physically demanding movements than the ranked or elite.
 The elite even had servants, so more than likely, the physical demands of their daily movements were probably minimal in comparison to a laborer or soldier.

-The more sedentary social lifestyles became, the less physical activity was required.
+The more sedentary lifestyles became, the less lifting, reaching, pulling, and squatting was required.
 Leisure and entertainment replaced physical activity in states and empires, creating a comfortable and complacent lifestyles.
 Gladiators and athletes were among the most physically active in these societies, however they comprised a small group overall.
 Soldiers also probably assumed a high level of physical activity among the population of states and empires, but innovation and technology decreased the intensity of their functional movements.
 Innovation and technology in subsistence also decreased the intensity of workers' functional movements, as well as decreased the already limited physical activity of governing bodies.

 Service, Elman.
 Primitive Social Organization.
 Random house, January 1968.